 The OK Nuts is SLOW’s annual premier forest orienteering race.
 It is named after an orienteering club – OK Nutfielders – from the early days of the sport in England.
 The event was first held in 1977 at the Devil’s Punch Bowl, and has been held nearly every year since.

 The OK Nuts Trophy is named for Mike Wells-Cole, a British Champion and a member of Nutfielders OK, who died in 1976.
 The trophy is awarded to the winner of the senior men’s course.

 The Heather Monro Trophy is awarded to the winner of the senior women’s course.
 Heather grew up orienteering with SLOW and had an illustrious international orienteering career topped by a bronze medal at the 2005 World Championships.
 (Also in 2005, Winterfold hosted a race in the Orienteering World Cup – see link to some photos in Terrain below.)

 The event is prepared and will run in accordance with government approved guidelines published by British Orienteering.
 If we all observe the protocols, which should not be difficult, the sport is almost perfect for maintaining social distancing and having no contact with shared equipment.

 British Orienteering – COVID Safe Orienteering

-Winterfold is a top class area for our sport.
+Winterfold is lovely on a nice day and great for challenging orienteering whatever the weather.
 It was used for the British Championships in 2013 and the OK Nuts in December 2015.

 In 2015 we said: